“I’m not sure you’re going to have a lot of traffic, so I’m not sure I’ll get a lot of exposure.”

 - You can add a coupon or offer to increase your foot traffic.

-- People look forward to finding out which are the most popular businesses and services in their communities, and they often bookmark online listings or hold on to print special sections to refer back to later.
+- People look forward to finding out which are the most popular businesses and services in their communities, and they often bookmark online listings or hold on to print special sections to refer to later.